glennmckechnie/weewx-wxobs/README.md

 Nothing seems to have broken (for me).
 It fixed the problem but I'm not knowledgable enough to know what side-effects I've invoked.
 YMMV.
 Expert knowledge and/or fixes welcomed.

 p.s. datepicker's origins are unknown but a search of github will turn up many versions.
-I'll find one that matches this one and give a link - later.
+I'll find one that matches this one and give a link - [This one](https://github.com/chrishulbert/datepicker) is very close to it.